-They concede that it is a surprising new idea, and new physics, but how can physical dimensions be anything but 3?
-And the most troubling thing to them is that it is not even a rational number!
+It is easy to see that it is a surprising new idea that could lead to new physics, but how can physical dimensions be anything but 3?
+And the most troubling thing is that it is not even a rational number!

 The answer is that three-dimensional view of physical space is merely a convention that we have gotten used to.
 We use this convention to mark points on Earth, but we can’t really check this easily at either the local or the cosmological levels.